awsdocs/aws-lambda-developer-guide/doc_source/API_AddLayerVersionPermission.md

 ## Errors<a name="API_AddLayerVersionPermission_Errors"></a>

  **InvalidParameterValueException**
 One of the parameters in the request is invalid\.
-For example, if you provided an IAM role for AWS Lambda to assume in the `CreateFunction` or the `UpdateFunctionConfiguration` API, that AWS Lambda is unable to assume you will get this exception\.
 HTTP Status Code: 400

  **PolicyLengthExceededException**